 If the alignment between the entire team and the manager is low then there is most likely a problem with the manager and their expectations.
 Make sure the manager is:

 - Rating goals each rating period.

 - Providing constructive feedback and coaching tips.
 People cannot improve if they do not know what their manager's expectations are!

 - Being reasonable with their employees.
 Are their expectations too high?
 Are goals relevant and attainable?

 If the alignment with one particular employee and their manager is not the greatest then check the rating details and coaching feedback.
 Surely one of them has been leaving detailed comments.

 A misaligned employee and manager does not automatically mean that the employee is underperforming.
 They might actually be one of your top performers but just is not a good fit for that team or that type of work.
 The good news is, if you can see the employee in the hierarchy then you have the ability to effect change.
 Schedule a meeting with the employee and manager to find out what is going on.
 Perhaps they just need their goals adjusted to make them more engaging, or you might uncover the fact that the employee actually wants to be doing different work and would be a better fit in another position.

 In any case, Coach is a tool to facilitate conversations.
 If you identify any issues or opportunities for improvement, the best way to sit down with your employees to have those conversations in person.

 Address performance issues

-Unfortunately, there's no guarantee that conversations and coaching will help to improve certain individual's performance.
+Unfortunately, there is no guarantee that conversations and coaching will help to improve certain individual's performance.
 There will be times when people will have to be released from your organization.
-As a senior leader, the Org Chart will give you visibility into what's actually going on with the employees below you in the organizational structure who are not your direct reports.
+As a senior leader, the Org Chart will give you visibility into what is actually going on with the employees below you in the organizational structure who are not your direct reports.
 View average performance ratings and then in V2.0, drill down to view trends.